pgoltstein/mouse-od-columns/README.md

 ---

 ### Part 3: Layer 4 ipsi-clusters show a non-random spatial arrangement, but no relationship with the retinotopic map

+Make sure to run the code from the correct folder, which for part 3 is: "part3-od-map-relations".
+For more info, see part 1 above.

 These paths are just FYI:
 * Code path: “./code/part3-od-map-relations”